 Decluttering your entire wardrobe in one go can be overwhelming and lead to poor decisions.
 Instead, break the task into focused 30-minute blocks.
 Set a timer on your phone and tackle one specific clothing category at a time, like t-shirts or jeans.

 To keep your momentum going, create an energizing playlist or queue up your favorite podcast.
 Music can make the process more enjoyable and help you stay focused.
-I recommend upbeat songs that make you feel motivated but aren’t distracting.
+I recommend upbeat songs that motivate you without being distracting.

 Follow this systematic order for best results: